 •To understand how to make applications for the full range of academic and technical courses

-A Provider wishing to request access should contact the Careers Coordinator through the Main School Office or via the following email address firstname.lastname@example.org
+A provider wishing to request access should contact the Careers Team via email: [email protected]

 A number of events, integrated into the school careers programme, will offer Providers an opportunity to come into school to speak with students and/or their parents.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature for the careers coordinator.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature for the Careers Team.
+The information will then be displayed in the school careers hubs.